-Furthermore, we believe there is an opportunity to address the critical importance of accessibility within these regulations.
-It is essential that persons with physical disabilities, have reasonable access to primary care and specialist providers whose professional offices are accessible in accordance with the federal Americans with Disabilities Act of 1990 (ADA) standards for accessible design.
-The Society supports legislation in New Jersey which determines that if a covered person with a physical disability is unable to reasonably access an in-network primary or specialty care provider whose professional office is accessible to the covered person, the carrier shall arrange for a provider that is accessible, and if that provider is outof- network, with the same financial responsibility as the covered person would incur if the provider was in-network.
-Please consider adding similar language to support people living with disabilities.
+Important network adequacy standards like these can be rendered meaningless if an individual cannot access the physical medical office.
+Also noted in our May 2017 comments and not yet addressed, the Society continues to believe there is an opportunity to address physical accessibility within these regulations.
+It is essential that persons with physical disabilities have reasonable access to primary care and specialist providers whose professional offices are accessible in accordance with the federal Americans with Disabilities Act of 1990 (ADA) standards for accessible design.
+The Society supports legislation in New Jersey which determines that if a covered person with a physical disability is unable to reasonably access an in-network primary or specialty care provider whose professional office is accessible to the covered person, the carrier shall arrange for a provider that is accessible, and if that provider is out-of- network, with the same financial responsibility as the covered person would incur if the provider was in-network.
+We urge you to add similar language to support people living with disabilities.